MerginMaps/docs/src/manage/deploy-new-project/index.md

 [[toc]]

 ::: tip
 It is recommended to design your data schema carefully when creating a new layer.
-See [the best practice tips](../../layer/best-practice/) to make your work easier in the long run!
+See [these tips](../../gis/features/#survey-layers) to make your work easier in the long run!
 :::

 Sometimes you may need to make changes in your project.
 Changing **forms** by adding/removing existing fields or changing their aliases should not cause any issues and you can just synchronise your project as usual.